sparkslabs/kamaelia/branches/private_AB_Whiteboard/Apps/Whiteboard/App/README.txt

 ## Webcams ##
 Please ensure that when using a webcam with the whiteboard it is UVC compatible.
 Whilst other cameras may work, some can exhibit issues of a varying nature.
+To use a device other than '/dev/video0' please set it in the config file.

 ## Dependencies ##